aroussel-fenix/un_data_aggregator/README.md

   where they will be picked up later.
 - Failures are due to larger files exceeding the 128MB memory on a Lambda invocation.
 Will test with more memory.

+Note 28/4:
+- Upgrading Lambda memory appears to enough to process larger files (tested up to 33MB).

 Acknowledgement:
 - this project uses data assembled by ACLED, which is publicly available at https://acleddata.com/#/dashboard